 The prime purpose of our art education program is to awaken, further, and maintain interest in art on the part of children, adolescents and adults.
 This goal is expressly stated in the Fondation Beyeler statutes.

 Our "Family Days" are intended to provide children and parents with a day full of art at the Fondation Beyeler.
 The schedule on these days is designed by members of our art education department to reflect emphases of the current exhibition.
 In addition to short guided tours and museum games, various workshops in the park provide an opportunity for practical, hands-on experiment.
-Family Days are held three times a year in parallel with our special exhibitions.
+Family Days are held two times a year in parallel with our special exhibitions.
 The programme of tours, workshops and museum games is free of charge, as are admissions, to age 25.